Willamette Valley AVAs

 WILLAMETTE VALLEY EST. 1983

-A large AVA of 3,438,000 acres (5372 square miles), running from Portland in the north to Eugene in the south, it includes rich alluvial soils on the valley floor, that are great for agriculture but inappropriate for high quality grapegrowing, and a selection of volcanic, loess and sedimentary soils on hillsides of varying mesoclimates.
+A large AVA of 3,438,000 acres (5372 square miles), running from Portland in the north to Eugene in the south, it includes rich alluvial soils on the valley floor, that are great for agriculture but inappropriate for high-quality grapegrowing, and a selection of volcanic, loess, and sedimentary soils on hillsides of varying mesoclimates.

-CHEHALEM MOUNTAINS AVA EST. 2006
+CHEHALEM MTS AVA EST. 2006

 DUNDEE HILLS AVA EST. 2005